algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/reference.md

 ### Numeric filters

+The numeric filters don't require any configuration.
+However they require that the attribute is stored as a number in Algolia.

 {{> jsdoc jsdoc/helper/addNumericRefinement}}
 {{> jsdoc jsdoc/helper/removeNumericRefinement}}
 {{> jsdoc jsdoc/helper/getNumericRefinement}}

 ### Tag filters

+The tag filters don't require any configuration.
+However, they require to be stored in the `_tags` attribute in Algolia.

 {{> jsdoc jsdoc/helper/clearTags}}
 {{> jsdoc jsdoc/helper/addTag}}